goodloop/autoware_auto_mirror/src/planning/object_collision_estimator/design/README.md

 - Receive a list of obstacles.
 - Increase the size of the obstacles that are too small.
 - Receive a trajectory.
-- Loop trough the points on the trajectory.
+- Loop through the points on the trajectory.
-- For each point, create a bounding box representing the volume occupied by the ego vehicle at that point.
+- For each point, create a shape representing the volume occupied by the ego vehicle at that point.
-- For each obstacle, detect if there is overlap between the obstacle bounding box and the ego vehicle bounding box.
+- For each obstacle, detect if there is overlap between the obstacle shape and the ego vehicle shape.
 - If overlap detected, curtail the trajectory to the point just before the collision.
 Set the velocity and acceleration of the last point to zero.
 - Pass the trajectory to a smoother to make the velocity profile more smooth.
 - The smoother sets the velocity of the last few points to zero.